Bad Boy Records: Beginnings

-Feud with Death Row Records and loss of The Notorious B.I.G.
+Feud with Death Row Records and loss of the Notorious B.I.G.

-The rapid success of The Notorious B.I.G., and Bad Boy as a company, raised some tensions, especially with the Beverly Hills, California-based Death Row Records.
-For 3 years leading up to 1995, West Coast hip hop, dominated by labels such as Death Row, had been preeminent in mainstream Rap.
-Suge Knight, CEO of Death Row, held Puff Daddy responsible for the shooting death of his friend Jake Robles, allegedly at the hands of Sean Combs' bodyguard.
-Tensions were heightened when Death Row signed 2Pac, who alleged that Bad Boy, notably The Notorious B.I.G. and Puff Daddy, had been complicit in the November 1994 shooting of Tupac in the lobby of Quad Studios in Times Square.
+The rapid success of the Notorious B.I.G., and Bad Boy as a company, raised some tensions, especially with the Beverly Hills, California-based Death Row Records.
+For three years leading up to 1995, West Coast hip-hop, dominated by labels such as Death Row, had been preeminent in mainstream rap.
+Suge Knight, CEO of Death Row, held Combs responsible for the shooting death of his friend Jake Robles, allegedly at the hands of Combs' bodyguard Anthony "Wolf" Jones.
+Tensions were heightened when Death Row signed Tupac Shakur, who alleged that Bad Boy, notably the Notorious B.I.G. and Combs, had been complicit in his November 1994 shooting in Quad Studios in Times Square.

 After the June 1996 release of 2Pac's "Hit 'Em Up", smearing Bad Boy, tensions escalated.
-2Pac was shot in Las Vegas, Nevada on September 7, 1996, and died September 13.
+Shakur was shot in Las Vegas, Nevada, on September 7, 1996, and died September 13.
 Bad Boy issued a statement of condolences.
-On March 9, 1997, while Bad Boy were preparing the release of The Notorious B.I.G.'s double album Life After Death, he was killed in Los Angeles, California.
+On March 9, 1997, while Bad Boy was preparing the release of the Notorious B.I.G.'s double album Life After Death, he was killed in Los Angeles, California.
 Their deaths left many to speculate if the coastal hostility had been responsible for their deaths.
 The police investigations were criticized by public and judicial sources.
 Both cases remain officially unsolved.